top of page

 How Should My Lawn Be Mowed This Month?

-During peak growing season for warm season grasses, the lawn should be mowed weekly inorder to maintain a nice looking and healthy lawn.
+During peak growing season for warm-season grasses, the lawn should be mowed weekly in order to maintain a nice-looking and healthy lawn.
 Warm-season grasses should be cut at 2 inches.
-Some people may not know, but warm-season grasses like Bermuda, are only green on the top third of the grass blade.
-Meaning when you mow it less frequently you may end up with brown sections throughout the lawn.
-By mowing every week you will be cutting less green grass off your lawn and are able to maintain the grass height easier.
+Some people may not know, but warm-season grasses like Bermuda are only green on the top third of the grass blade.
+Meaning, when you mow it less frequently, you may end up with brown sections throughout the lawn.
+By mowing every week, you will be cutting less green grass off your lawn and can maintain the grass height more easily.
 Cutting the lawn more frequently will also cause less thatch build-up on the lawn.

 Watering